Dog Depression: 9 Signs Your Dog Is Sad

-While dogs can't tell you exactly what they're feeling, they can still show behaviors similar to human depression.
-If your vet has ruled out other health conditions, you might have a case of doggie depression on your hands.
+While dogs can't tell you exactly what they're feeling, their behavior says a lot.
+If your vet has ruled out other health conditions, you might have a case of dog depression on your hands.

 Experiencing a death in the family

 You’re not the only one mourning the loss of a family member or another pet.
 Your dog needs to grieve, too, and might go through a blue period.
 You can’t really speed up the grieving process, but you can give your dog what it most wants: comfort.
 Shower your pet in attention—think extra cuddles and treats—while it gets used to the loss, Dr. Simon says.

 Don’t be surprised if your dog has been acting strange ever since you moved homes.
 Change can be tough for animals, and your dog might feel depressed while it gets used to its new environment, says Dr. Simon.
 With a little time and attention, though, your pet should snap out of it and warm up to its new surroundings.
 While your dog may hate these things, it doesn’t actually hate your new house.

 Being left home alone

 Your dog probably gets lonely when you’re gone, so if your job constantly keeps you out of the house for long periods of time, your pet might stop jumping up to see you the minute you come home.
 Dogs are social beings, and they’re not content with being alone for many hours.

 First, know how long you can leave a dog home alone.
 Then do what you can to make sure your dog isn’t left solo for too long—hire a dog walker or ask the usual walker to add another walk to your pet’s schedule, suggests Virginia-based veterinarian Katy Nelson, DVM.